joryeugene/mac-dotfiles/README-nvim.md

 ## Features

-- Modern UI with Dracula theme and Airline status bar
+- Modern UI with Dracula theme and lualine status bar
-- File navigation with NERDTree and Telescope
+- File navigation with nvim-tree and Telescope
-- Git integration with Fugitive and GitGutter
+- Git integration with Fugitive and Gitsigns
-- Code completion and linting with CoC (Conquer of Completion)
+- Code completion and LSP support with built-in LSP and nvim-cmp
-- Markdown preview and editing enhancements
+- Markdown preview
 - Easy motion for quick navigation
-- REPL integration with Iron.nvim
+- Terminal integration with toggleterm
-- Terminal integration
+- Text object manipulation with vim-surround
-- Text object manipulation with Surround
+- Syntax highlighting with Treesitter
 - And much more!

 ## Prerequisites

 - Neovim (0.5 or later recommended)
 - Git
-- Node.js (for CoC and some Markdown plugins)
+- Node.js (for some LSP servers)
 - Python 3 (for some plugins)
 - A Nerd Font (for icons)
 - Ripgrep (for Telescope live grep)